reab5555/Regression-Model-Fit-Evaluator/README.md

 # ML Regression Model Fit Evaluator

-The Advanced Model Fit Evaluator is a powerful, user-friendly tool designed to analyze and visualize relationships between variables in datasets.
+Advanced Model Fit Evaluator is a user-friendly tool designed to analyze and visualize relationships between variables in datasets.
 It employs various regression models and provides comprehensive visualizations to help users understand the complex relationships within their data.

 [App](https://huggingface.co/spaces/reab5555/Regression-Model-Fit-Evaluator)